 All along the boardwalk, you can find benches or tables to sit and people watch.

 Pacific Beach Main Lifeguard Tower

-Just south of this lifeguard station, there is a beach access mat if you are in a wheelchair.
+There is a beach access mat just south of this lifeguard station if you are in a wheelchair.

 You are likewise able to check out a manual or powered beach wheelchair.

 See the link below for more information.